Designed trajectory for New Horizons Flyby

 Have you ever planned a road trip?
 If so, you know planning for unknowns can be difficult.
 Small unplanned events – accidents, emergencies, etc. – can have a major impact on even a short route.
 But what if you had to plan a route over 3 billion miles, where massive objects would cross your path at colossal speeds many times over?
 Dr. Yangping Guo did just that.

-But in the years between New Horizon’s launch and arrival at Pluto, Guo did not rest on her laurels.
+But in the years between New Horizons launch and arrival at Pluto, Guo did not rest on her laurels.
 She published numerous papers and reports on ways to reach other bodies in the solar system.
-She created the trajectory for Solar Probe Plus, creating a unique solution of having the probe use the gravity of Venus multiple times to make close fly-bys of the sun, which will allow it to pass 24 times over the course of its mission.
-She has also done work planning a mission to Uranus.
+She created the trajectory for the Parker Solar Probe mission, with a unique solution of having the probe use the gravity of Venus multiple times to make close fly-bys of the sun, which is allowing it to pass the sun 24 times over the course of its mission.
+The Parker Probe reached the sun’s corona in 2021 coming closer than any spacecraft as part of its seven year orbit around our star.

-Guo earned her PhD in physics from The Catholic University of America, working on nuclear radiation and solid-state physics.
-She joined the Applied Physics Laboratory as a post-doctoral fellow.
+Guo earned her PhD in physics from The Catholic University of America.
+She joined the Applied Physics Laboratory as a postdoctoral fellow where she is a Space Mission Designer and has been the design lead for a number of NASA proposals and flight projects.

 Written by Nicole Hutchison